fluentglobe/Front-end-Developer-Interview-Questions/README.md

 * What are the pros and cons of using Promises instead of callbacks?
 * Do you have a preference between Web Pack and Browserify?
 * Do you have a preference between npm and bower?

+#### Games

+* Have you made a game with Phaser before, please describe or link to it?
+* What is your preference for Pixi vs Phaser?
+* How have you handled sound on mobile devices?

 #### Other Questions: